jvcleave/ofxOMXPlayer/readme.md

 Audio:
  - Audio can be played back through HDMI or headphone jack
  - May be disabled to save resources
- - intialVolume can be passed
+ - initialVolume can be passed

 Headphone jack may require this tweak: